Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Compare the different travel classes offered by FlixTrain and RegioJet when travelling from Berlin Alexanderplatz to Dresden.

-Onboard services on FlixTrain and RegioJet
+What are the onboard services on FlixTrain and RegioJet?

 Discover more about the onboard services offered on trains from Berlin Alexanderplatz to Dresden.